Retire in France

 What is it like to retire in France?

 "Retirement in France and its surrounds offers retirees an array of cultural experiences, much to explore and vibrant cities and towns to call home.
 In France, expatriate retirees enjoy rural and traditional life, with many small towns and villages offering gorgeous vintage streets and iconic architecture.
 In the major cities, retirees can enjoy an active and often glamorous lifestyle with parks, museums, theatres and more.
 For those who choose a more rural life, there are plenty of activities such as fishing, farming, bike riding and hiking.
 No matter the location, retirees living in France will be able to find various social activities such as lectures and cooking classes.
-There are also plenty of festive nightlife options too, with musical performances, street festivals and other cultural events taking place frequently," said one retiree in France.
+There are also plenty of festive nightlife options too, with musical performances, street festivals and other cultural events taking place frequently," said a retiree who moved to France.

 "We have a large expat, multi-national community since this is a popular retirement area," commented one retiree living in Pezenas, France.